blasphemy/echochat/README.md

 {
   "ServerName": "test.net.local",
-  "DefaultKickReason": "Your behavior is not conductive of the desired environment.", "PingTime": 45, #Time between pings and disconnects due to ping timeouts.
+  "DefaultKickReason": "Your behavior is not conductive of the desired environment.", "PingTime": 45, //Time between pings and disconnects due to ping timeouts.
   "PingCheckTime": 20, //Even though there is a ping time, it is only checked at this invertal "ResolveHosts": true, // Hostname resolving (localhost.localdomain vs 127.0.0.1) "DefaultCmode": "nt", // Default modes set on a channel upon creation